parautenbach/TeamCity-HipChat-Notifier/README.md

 # Improvements

+* Add a link to the build in the notification.
+* List contributors in build started notification message.
 * A button on the configuration page to test the API credentials.
 * Configurable notification message templates, with their colours and emoticon sets.
 * Implement more events with per-event configuration of events.